tuxmania87/AIRepo/README.md

  * POC data analysis and modelling with python, scikit-learn, keras, scipy, pandas, numpy
  * creating and maintaining custom ELT tool, automated loading of data vault data bases in C#/.NET Multithreads
  * functional lead of performance tuning team
- * finding and evaluating new technologies to improve performance and maintainibility
+ * finding and evaluating new technologies to improve performance and maintainability

  **2015-2018 PUMA Business Intelligence Developer**
  * ETL Developer using SQL Server, SSIS to load data in uniform data model